Frameworks

 Turn your states into a Statement!

-Statement is a clean, powerful state machine framework for GameMaker that makes your game logic not suck.
-It gives each object (or struct!) its own brain—with clearly named states that handle Enter, Update, Exit, and optional Draw logic, all in one tidy place.
+Statement is a clean, powerful state machine library for GameMaker that makes your game logic not suck.
+It gives each object (or struct!) its own brain, with clearly named states that handle Enter, Update, Exit, and optional Draw logic, all in one tidy place.

 - Simple to start: one machine, a few named states, one